RELEVANT PROCEDURES AND GUIDANCE

 7. Screening Process

-The process of Initial Contacts must include screening against the Threshold Criteria for Children in Need and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is Looked After.
+The process of Initial Contacts must include screening against the Threshold Document and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is Looked After.

 The screening process should establish: